paazmaya/tozan/README.md

 ## Background for the name

-The name of the project (Tozan, 当山) is for honouring the legacy of a certain master from the Ryukyu archipelago who contributed to the martial arts that we today know as **karate** and **ryukyu kobujutsu**.
+The name of the project (Tozan, 当山) is for honouring the legacy of a certain master from the Ryukyu archipelago, Japan, who contributed to the martial arts that we today know as **karate** and **ryukyu kobujutsu**.

 ## Installation